rbxts-flamework/documentation/docs/modding/guides/user-macros.md

 In libraries, it is recommended that you specify macro metadata in an interface and expose it publicly.
 This allows users to easily nest your macro inside of their own.
-This can be an interface or a type alias, but remember to only use `Modding.Many` under the actual macro.

 ```ts
 export interface DoSomethingMacro<T> {}